 At the southwest end of Roatan, the snorkeling at West Bay Beach offers exceptional biodiversity, healthy coral growth and good water clarity.
 While there is good snorkeling along the entire West Bay Beach, the eastern end has more seagrass with the reef further offshore (about 600 feet).

 Our complete guide for learning to snorkel has ten tips for beginners.
-While snorkeling offers an amazing view of the underwater world, there are a few basis tips for beginners to ensure you have a positive and enjoyable experience.
-Learning to snorkel is very easy for everyone, if you follow our How To Snorkel Safely guide.
+While snorkeling offers an amazing view of the underwater world, there are a few basic tips for beginners to ensure you have a positive, enjoyable experience.
+Learning to snorkel can be easy, if you follow our How To Snorkel Safely guide.

 Cheap snorkeling gear or snorkel gear that fits improperly is the number one reason for a bad snorkeling trip.
 It can add to your anxiety when in the water and cut your snorkeling short.
 With a few simple tips, you'll be able to select the right snorkel gear and be prepared to thoroughly enjoy your snorkeling experience.

 There are many challenges for children learning to snorkel.
 What may seem obvious to us adults, the process of snorkeling is much more complex for children.
 Our guide to successful snorkeling with kids will save you a lot of stress ensuring an enjoyable experience.
-While this process may seem excessive, it really works and can save your vacation.
+While this process may seem excessive, it really works to save your vacation.